julesscheil/Local-Roots/README.md

 ## Questions

-If you have any questions, feel free to contact us at:
+If you have any questions, feel free to contact and connect with us at:

 [Matt Hale](https://www.linkedin.com/in/matthewshale/)